-We ensure our advisers are as accessible as possible.
-We work from our careers centres, in local learning establishments and other community venues.
-Young people are able to contact their dedicated adviser in person, by phone, text or email, as well as following us on Twitter and liking us on Facebook.
+We understand the issues and barriers facing young people who may be finding it difficult to move into sustainable learning or employment.
+Because of this we work hard to make our service as accessible as possible.
+Young people can contact their dedicated adviser in person, by phone, text or email, as well as following us on Twitter and liking us on Facebook.

 Young people with special educational needs and disabilities (SEND)